MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 - (b) Products offered on Xbox consoles.

-If your product is required to use the **Microsoft in-product purchase API** It must not direct users to a purchase mechanism other than the Microsoft Store in-product purchase API, but may enable users to consume previously purchased digital content or services.
+If your product is required to use the **Microsoft in-product purchase API** it must not direct users to a purchase mechanism other than the Microsoft Store in-product purchase API but may enable users to consume previously purchased digital content or services.

-Non-game in-app products made available on PC devices may either use a secure third-party purchase API or the Microsoft Store in-product purchase API for in-app purchases of digital items or services that are consumed or used within the product.
+Non-game products made available on PC devices may either use a secure third-party purchase API or the Microsoft Store in-product purchase API for in-app purchases of digital items or services that are consumed or used within the product.

 Digital in-product offerings sold in your product using the Microsoft in-product purchase API cannot be converted to, or exchanged for, any legally valid currency (for example, USD, Euro, etc.) or any physical goods or services or other currency of real-world value.

 **10.8.2**